How to Perform Point-in-time Restore of Windows 11

 Managing Snapshots with VSSAdmin

-You can manage your Windows 11 recovery snapshots using the command prompt, but you’ll need administrator rights first.
+You can check and manage your Windows 11 restore snapshots using a tool called VSSAdmin right from the command prompt.

 1. Open the Start menu, type cmd, right-click it, and select Run as administrator.